 • Believe me, it happens all the time and it reflects very poorly on the company whose reps do that.
 And the bigger picture for sales managers, it is digging a ditch with that prospect you may not be able to get out of down the road.

 7. Social Selling is real, it isn't hard, and you need to apply some of it to your process.
-It is well covered in this recent blog post
+It is well covered in this blog post on social selling.

 How a Few Changes Make a Big Difference in B2B Prospecting and Sales Development